Understanding the Natural Language of DNA using Encoder-Decoder Foundation Models with Byte-level Precision: Methods

 \subsection{Encoder-Decoder Model Architecture}

-\modelname is built using an encoder-decoder architecture (Fig. \ref{fig:modelarch}) consisting of encoder and decoder blocks, each comprised of two subcomponents: an attention layer and a feed-forward neural network.
-The attention layers process a sequence by replacing each element with a weighted average of the rest of the sequence, after which they are normalized and passed through the feed-forward neural network.
+\modelname is built using an encoder-decoder architecture (Fig. \ref{fig:modelarch}) consisting of encoder and decoder blocks, each comprised of two subcomponents: an attention layer and a feed-forward neural network. { The attention layers process a sequence by replacing each element with a weighted sum of linear transformations of the input embeddings}, after which they are normalized and passed through the feed-forward neural network.
 Dropout is applied to the feed-forward network, the attention weights, and the input and output of the entire stack.
 The implementation is written using JAX \cite{jax2018github} and the Flax-former library \cite{flax2020github}.

-We formulate two model sizes with 580M, and 1.2B parameters labeled Base and Large respectively, with the configurations specified in Table \ref{table:modelparams}.
+We formulate a model with 1.2B trainable parameters, with the configuration specified in Table \ref{table:modelparams}.
 The model is encoder-heavy since idiosyncratic relationships among tokens are better encoded by devoting a larger share of parameters to these blocks.
 We found that adjusting the encoder-to-decoder ratio to 2:1 improved performance, with a ~1\% increase in Masked Language Modeling (MLM) accuracy for all model sizes over the 3:1 ratio chosen by the authors of ByT5 \cite{xueByT5TokenfreeFuture2022}, a similar architecture built to process token-free text-to-text transformations.
-We also find that reducing the masked span length, which is the average number of tokens masked during pre-training, from 40 down to 20 helps in faster convergence owing to the significantly smaller vocabulary of DNA. \\
+We also find that reducing the masked span length, which is the average number of tokens masked during pre-training, from 40 down to 20 helps in faster convergence owing to the significantly smaller vocabulary of DNA.